Hmong customs and culture: Timing

 In Southeast Asian countries, Hmong New Year is celebrated by harvest end dates as well as by the lunisolar calendar.
 The Hmong lunar calendar refers to the time when the moon changes shape by waning (Hli tas) and waxing (Hli xiab).
-Months in the lunar calendar of the Hmong mountain tribes are always 30 days long.
-This has nothing to do with the calendar of the Western world.
-The celebration generally takes place on the 30th of the month.
-It is then called Noj Peb Caug Xyoo Tshiab (ultimately saying “eat 30th” in the Hmong language).
-This event concerns only the Hmong, H'mong, Miao and Meo peoples, not all others.
+Months in the lunar calendar of the Hmong mountain tribes are always 30 days long, akin to the long month of the Chinese calendar.
+The celebration generally takes place on the 30th day of the 12th lunar month.
+It is then called Noj Peb Caug Xyoo Tshiab (ultimately saying "eat 30th" in the Hmong language).

 In China, some Miao called it Miao festivals and others called it Miao New Year, or Lusheng festival.
 They celebrate the Hmong New Year in the third month of winter.
 In some provinces like Xijiang, Guizhou, and in Leishan County and Taijiang County also Kaili City they celebrate the Miao New Year at different times of the year.
-It is generally from the 9th month to the 11 month of the Chinese Lunar calendar that Miao, Hmong people in China celebrate the new year.
+It is generally from the 9th month to the 11-month of the Chinese Lunar calendar that Miao, Hmong people in China celebrate the new year.
 Often, it lasts between five and fifteen days.
 In the Southeast Asian countries like Vietnam, Laos, Thailand, and Burma, Hmong people celebrate it between October and November, depending on their crops.

 In Western world, Hmong people celebrate the Hmong New Year at the same time as Westerners celebrate Thanksgiving and Christmas with family and their friends.